 High late and returned payment fees

 PayPal Credit lets you shop online anywhere PayPal is accepted.
-Your credit line is connected to your PayPal account so that you can make purchases online, over the phone, or by mail.
+Your credit line is connected to your PayPal account.
 PayPal’s Purchase Protection also covers you, so if there’s an issue with an order, the company can refund your money.

 If you’re approved, your minimum credit line will be $250.
-PayPal uses Synchrony to review your application which means that a hard credit pull will be made on your account which can negatively impact your credit score.
+PayPal uses Synchrony to review your application, which means that a hard credit pull will be made on your account, negatively impacting your credit score.

 If you spend more than $99 on a single transaction, you’re eligible for six months of interest-free financing.
 As long as you make the required minimum payments and pay off the balance before the time expires, using the app will be the same as paying in cash.

 If you spend less than $99, though, you’re subject to a 23.99% variable interest rate.
 But, you can avoid getting hit with it if you pay off the credit line in full each month.
 You can use your credit line for cash advances to send money to family and friends.
 However, those transactions aren’t eligible for interest-free financing, regardless of the amount.